Banana Cookies

 The final and best reason (in my opinion) is that it uses up overripe fruit that would otherwise go to waste!

 With all that in mind, this recipe will still turn out if you use yellow bananas.
-It just won’t have as intense of a banana flavor!
+It just won’t have as intense a banana flavor!

 Baking Hack: How to Quickly Ripen Bananas